 Only trained professionals should measure formaldehyde because they know how to interpret the results.

 Additional professional companies can be found online, usually under Environmental and Ecological Products, Services or Home and Building Inspection Services, and professional contractor associations.
 Prices will vary.

 Do-it-yourself measuring devices are available, however, these can only provide a "ball park" estimate for the formaldehyde level in the area.
 If you use such a device, carefully follow the instructions.

-How can I reduce exposure to formaldehyde inside a building?
+Reducing exposure to formaldehyde inside a building

 There are several steps that you can take to reduce exposure to formaldehyde.